Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: Limitations

 \section{Limitations}

 This work systemically investigates vision-centric mRAG.
 Given the complexity of mRAG, we do not explore text-centric mRAG, or other mRAGs such as speech, or video.
 We focus our evaluations on two general tasks, and design appropriate mRAG pipelines for them.
-Moreover, we have limited our exploration to smaller-parameter VLMs.
-In addition, this work is more concerned with identifying the inherent privacy risks of mRAG, and only briefly consider mitigation strategies.
-Our suggested LLM-in-the-middle approach considers a single family of cloud LLMs and some specialized safety models.
+Moreover, we have limited our exploration to smaller-parameter VLMs which are less computationally demanding to explore at scale.
+In addition, this work is more concerned with identifying the inherent privacy risks of mRAG, and only briefly considers mitigation strategies.
+Our suggested LLM-in-the-middle approach is not comprehensive, and only considers a single family of cloud LLMs and some leading specialized safety models.

 This work presents methodologies that result in attacking mRAG pipelines.
 While this is aimed at raising awareness of the community, it may be feasible for them to be used in practice, resulting in potential risks to live deployments.